-Google and other search engines have more power than you think.
-Have you ever taken a few moments out of your day to "Google" yourself and see what appears on search results?
-You might be surprised at to what you find… or horrified.
+When was the last time you took a few moments out of your day to google yourself?
+What appears in the search results?
+You might be surprised by what you find… or if you’re like many people, horrified.

-If you've ever had a run in with the law, it could be the first thing that pops up in search results when your name is queried on Google and other major search engines.
-Your pictures could be posted on unflattering websites thanks to a jealous ex-lover.
+That’s not all.
+Your private pictures could be posted on unflattering websites thanks to a jealous ex-lover.
 Your business could be listed on “don’t work for” websites if you’ve ever had an altercation with an employee.
 If you’ve ever had an unhappy customer, you could be on “scam” sites.

 If a potential employee, employer, landlord, or lover did a background check on you through Google, what would they see?
 Would it encourage them to continue a relationship with you, or would it fill their head with doubts?

 It is entirely within your ability to change your internet search results for the better!
 Are you interested in removing harmful search results about you from Google, Bing and Yahoo and, in doing so, improve your overall presence online?
-Read on!
+Yes?
+Then read on!